 Instead, CLTS encourages an alternative: communities build and use latrines through a participatory behavior change process that encourages communities to assess their current sanitation practices, recognize health implications (triggers), and eventually build their own latrines.
 In Ethiopia, the CLTS methodology also incorporates lessons around better hygiene practices and is known as CLTSH.

 CLTS and CLTSH have been used around the world.
 But the USAID Ethiopia Lowland Water, Sanitation, and Hygiene Activity (USAID Lowland WASH), implemented by DT Global, found that the standard CLTSH package used in other parts of Ethiopia isn’t always effective in the Lowlands.
-Through our assessments, we identified a number of challenges:
+Through our assessment and technical brief, we identified a number of challenges:

 Taken together, these factors mean that traditional CLTSH approaches that rely on fear and shame around disease and death are less effective in Lowland communities.
 So, what does work?
 The USAID Lowland WASH Activity decided to find out, and used what we learned to adapt traditional CLTSH guidelines, winning the USAID Collaboration, Learning, and Adaptation Case Competition in the process.